jrollin/rust-cli-workshop/6_api/README.md

 :bulb: Reqwest supports async and blocking requests.
 For now, we use a blocking client.

-Example of GET Http request :
+Example of GET HTTP request :

 ```rust
 // format valid URL